Donna Nelson: Harvard President Lawrence Summers remarks about differences between the sexes

-Image of Science and Scientists in Society
+Image of science and scientists in society

-Science Advisor to AMC TV Series Breaking Bad
+Science advisor to AMC TV series Breaking Bad

 Nelson is a proponent of scientific accuracy in television, film and other media.
-She is one of the science advisers for the AMC TV series, Breaking Bad.
+She was the science adviser for the AMC TV series, Breaking Bad.
 After a plea for scientific help from the show's creator, Vince Gilligan, Nelson volunteered to advise the show in regards to organic chemistry.
 Nelson checked scripts and provided dialogue for the show and also drew chemical structures and wrote chemical equations which were used as props.
 According to Gilligan, "[Because] Walter White was talking to his students, I was able to dumb down certain moments of description and dialogue in the early episodes which held me until we had some help from some honest-to-god chemists.
 We have a [chemist] named Dr. Donna Nelson at the University of Oklahoma who is very helpful to us and vets our scripts to make sure our chemistry dialogue is accurate and up to date.
 We also have a chemist with the Drug Enforcement Association based out of Dallas who has just been hugely helpful to us."